Freskoko/INF161_H23/project/README.md

 -----------------------------------

-### Considered Features that were dropped
+### Considered Features that were decided against

 - *Total traffic in retning danmarkplass*,
 - *Total traffic in retning florida*,

 <p> The reason adding this coloumn doesnt work is, well, if we know how much traffic there is, there is no point in guessing how much traffic there is.
 </p>

 Range: N/A